5 ASP.NET MVC Tips To Increase App Performance

 We live in a world where multitasking and getting things completed fast and on time come as a second nature to most of us.
 If Google took more than 20 seconds to present search results, then it would be a nightmare for anyone who uses Google extensively.
 Google is built for speed and accuracy from the ground up which is the major reason for its popularity.
 Another case in point, apart from low broadcast speeds in developing countries, there’s a reason Google and Facebook have implemented AMP and Instant Articles respectively on their platforms because no one wants to wait.

-If you’re seeking to improve speed and performance for your ASP.NET MVC web or mobile app then start using the ASP.NET MVC best practices now.
+If you’re seeking to improve speed and performance for your ASP.NET MVC web or mobile app then then opt for a dedicated .net developer who follows the below mentioned ASP.NET best practices.

 5 ASP.NET MVC Best Practices For High-Performance Applications